 The shadow contains great power, not simply because so much of us is trapped within it, but because it takes tremendous effort to deny what’s inside us.
 What we repress and ignore becomes dangerous – not because the material is dangerous in itself, but because we take such great pains to banish it from our consciousness.

 Oh, and internet commenting flame wars.
-Hellzyeah, internet commenting.
+Hellyeah, internet commenting is a flaming shadow-fest sometimes.

 HATRED AND THE SHADOW